Moving to the United Kingdom

 Expats moving to the UK with children will find that there are plenty of schooling options available, but the standards of education and schooling facilities vary considerably.
-Foreigners legally living in the UK are eligible to send their children to state schools which are funded by the government, but standards at these schools are sometimes low.
-Those who opt to have children educated at a private or international school should budget accordingly or have an allowance negotiated into their employment package as fees are often very high.
+Foreigners living in the UK are eligible to send their children to state schools which are funded by the government.
+Those who opt to have children educated at a private or international school should budget accordingly or try to negotiate an allowance into their employment package as fees are often astronomical.

 Expats moving to the UK will also have access to a wealth of historical and cultural attractions available in a relatively compact space.
 City nightlife venues are excellent and expats in the UK will be treated to an abundance of high-quality restaurants specialising in a variety of exotic cuisines.
 Furthermore, the country is host to a number of exciting international sporting events and music festivals.
 Finally, when expats feel they need a break from the fast-paced city life or the gloomy weather, the UK is well positioned for easy and affordable travel to Europe and beyond.

 Capital city: London (also the largest city)

 Other major cities: Birmingham, Glasgow, Leeds, Liverpool, Edinburgh and Manchester